Casement Windows vs. Double-Hung Windows

 Choosing the Right Windows for Your Home

+An important consideration when choosing between casement windows and double-hung windows is how they fit your lifestyle and space.
 When deciding between casement windows and double-hung windows, it’s essential to consider your home’s unique needs and personal preferences.
 Here are a few factors to keep in mind:

 • Ventilation needs: If maximizing airflow is a priority, casement windows are an excellent choice.